pirapira/reasonable-manifest/README.md

 1.1.2.1.
 Reasonable systems are implemented with languages and tools that have reasonable specifications.

 1.1.3.
-The implementation of reasonable systems can be bigger than what fits in my mind.
+The implementation of reasonable systems can be too big to fit in my mind.

 1.1.3.1.
 Because the implementation